-Google Workspace Client-side encryption (CSE) allows you to secure Drive, Docs, Sheets, and Slides data with an external encryption key that Google servers cannot access.
+Google Workspace Client-side encryption (CSE) allows you to secure Meet, Drive, Docs, Sheets, and Slides data with an external encryption key that Google servers cannot access.
 The product is built around the following principles:

-- No access to plain-text content: File content is encrypted in the browser before being sent to Google servers for storage.
-Google cannot unilaterally access content.
-For example, if Google needs to access a decrypted file for support reasons, it requires explicit customer authorization on a per-file basis. - Customer sovereignty of encryption keys: To use CSE, customers need to independently set up their encryption key access service by using one of the partners that have built their services to CSE specifications. - Preserve user experience: End users can interact with web-based experiences for editing documents.
+- No Google access to plain-text content: File content is encrypted in the client before being sent to Google servers for storage.
+Google cannot unilaterally access content, even for support cases. - Customer sovereignty of encryption keys: To use CSE, customers need to independently set up their encryption key access service by using one of the partners that have built their services to CSE specifications. - Preserve user experience: End users can interact with web-based experiences for editing documents or video calls.
 They can also share files externally or access them on mobile devices.

-It's important to note that CSE targets file content for this additional layer of encryption.
-Most of the metadata, including file names, labels, and the access control list, continue to be available to Google for running the service.
+It's important to note that CSE targets file content for Drive and media content (video and audio streams) for Meet.
+Most of the metadata, including file names, labels, and the access control list, is not encrypted client-side and is used by Google for running the service.